Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (iii) Indicate the date, time, and place that the testimony will take place;
 (iv) Include a reasonably specific description of any evidence required.

-(2) If the matter is resolved by informal means, the Secretary will so inform the covered entity or business associate and, if the matter arose from a complaint, the complainant, in writing.

-(3) If the matter is not resolved by informal means, the Secretary will— (i) So inform the covered entity or business associate and...

 ---